Johnson T. Crawford: Nuremberg Military Tribunal Judge

 The Nuremberg Military Tribunal, 1946.
 From left to right: Harold L. Sebring, Walter B. Beals, Johnson T. Crawford, and Victor C. Swearingen.

 Following the end of major hostilities in World War II, he was appointed as a member of Military Tribunal I by U.S. President Harry S. Truman.
 As a member of Military Tribunal I, as part of the Subsequent Nuremberg Trials at Nuremberg, he judged both the Doctors' trial (along with Walter B. Beals, Harold Sebring, and Lt.
 Col. Victor C. Swearingen) and the RuSHA Trial.

 Legacy

 The collective judgement from the Doctors' Trial led to the establishment of the Nuremberg Code, a set of research ethics principles for human experimentation.
 The trials were pivotal in the development of international human rights and bioethics.
 His papers are held in the Linscheid Library of East Central University.

 Family life

 He was informally known by his middle name "Tal" and his wife Jessie Frank as "Jess".
-Their daughter Talicia Diane Crawford (30 March 1924 in Ada, Oklahoma - 25 September 2000 in Fairfax (County?), Virginia), married George Fitzgerald Smoot Jr. on 14 July 1943 in Escambia County, Florida, and had issue including:
+Their daughter Talicia Diane Crawford (30 March 1924 in Ada, Oklahoma - 25 September 2000 in Great Falls, Virginia), married George Fitzgerald Smoot Jr. on 14 July 1943 in Escambia County, Florida, and had issue including: